fleetdm/fleet/docs/Using-Fleet/FAQ.md

 **Offline** hosts won't respond to a live query.
 These hosts may be shut down, asleep, or not connected to the internet.
 A host could also be offline if there is a connection issue between the osquery agent running in the host and Fleet (see [What should I do if my computer is showing up as an offline host?](#what-should-i-do-if-my-computer-is-showing-up-as-an-offline-host)).

+## Why aren't "additional queries" being applied to hosts enrolled in a team?

+Changes were introduced in Fleet v4.20.0 that caused the `additional_queries` set in Global Agent Options to no longer be included in each team's Agent Options.
+If you would like those queries to be applied to all hosts, they will need to be included in each team's [configuration](./configuration-files.md#team-settings) as well.